NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 validating resolvers that dry-run DNSSEC is used for the zone.
 DNSSEC errors are then reported with DNS Error Reporting, but any bogus responses to clients are withheld.
-Instead validating resolvers fallback from dry-run DNSSEC and provide the response that would have been answered without the presence of a dry-run DS.
+Instead, validating resolvers fallback from dry-run DNSSEC and provide the response that would have been answered without the presence of a dry-run DS.
 A further option is presented for clients to opt-in for dry-run DNSSEC errors and allow for end-to-end DNSSEC testing.